 Generally speaking, yes it is legal to camp anywhere in a national forest.
-However, there are certain exceptions that apply to all national forests, and certain exceptions that apply to specific forests.
+However, there are certain exceptions.
+Some of these exceptions apply to all national forests across the United States, and others apply to specific forests.
 Moreover, each national forest and grassland is free to issue temporary exceptions from time to time.

 Is it Legal to Camp Anywhere in a National Forest?